 Statewide Parent Consultant for Children's Special Health Care Services

 Angela Myers Durand, is the Director-At-Large on AMCHP's board of directors.
 Since 2000, she has been the statewide parent consultant for Children's Special Health Care Services in Louisiana.
 Ms. Durand is responsible for the training and activities of the 10 parent liaisons in her state.

 In 2006, she was awarded the Kimberly Magee Award for Leadership.
-She is also a board member for Affordable Health Care Navigators and is active helping to write her state's block grant process.
+She is also a board member for Affordable Health Care Navigators and is actively helping to write her state's block grant process.